 1. Embrace Parisian Elegance

 Inspired by the fabulous designs that adorn the City of Light, the Alison Victoria La Petite Le Marais tile (also available in blue-hued Montmartre) features a faded scrollwork pattern on a winter-white background.
 Embodying Alison’s signature “city chic” style, this tile adds an air of sophisticated antiquity to this stately home bar.
-Shop our exclusive Alison Victoria designer collection for more looks inspired by the HGTV star’s favorite places.

 2. Polish Your Look With Copper Penny Tile

 If your bar or drink station is tucked away or has a small footprint, it’s the perfect opportunity to go bold with your decor.
 Here, the Brushed Copper penny round tile makes a striking statement.
-The mix of matte and shiny “pennies” in this mosaic adds a sense of movement to walls, providing a spirited, yet suave, effect.
-If you like this look, shop our selection of metal tile.
+The mix of matte and shiny “pennies” in this mosaic adds a sense of movement to the wall, providing a spirited, yet suave, effect.

 This chic bar features a brass penny round tile backsplash.